flowchart LR

 2.4 Design Principles: Strategies for Answering Well

-Invariants define what must be answered.
-Three recurring principles describe how good answers are constructed.
-They are recurring solution patterns — strategies that successful systems employ under constraints.
+The four invariants define the questions.
+Three recurring principles describe how good answers are constructed — solution patterns that successful systems employ under constraints.
 Invariants are structural: every system answers them.
 Principles are strategic: they capture what works.
 The distinction matters: invariants define the design space; principles guide navigation within it.

 2.4.1 Disaggregation — Separation of Concerns Under Constraints